ifritdiezel/is-seedfinder/README.md

 ## Finder mode

 Finds seeds containing specified items.
 Start seedfinder without arguments to see a list of extra arguments.
+To use multiple ranges, add `multirange x` as an item, where x is the desired floor.
+All items **after** this argument will be added to a new range.

 ```
 example: java -jar seedfinder.jar -mode find -floors 9 -items in.txt -output out.txt